opentracing/opentracing.io/_docs/pages/quick-start.md

 $ docker run -d -p 5775:5775/udp -p 16686:16686 jaegertracing/all-in-one:latest
 ```

-These can be adapted to use Zipkin or any other OpenTracing-compatible Tracer easily by adjusting the initialization code to match the particular implementation.
+These can be adapted to use other OpenTracing-compatible Tracer easily by adjusting the initialization code to match the particular implementation.

 ### Java